H4n-uL/PalmFFT/README.md

 It's technically a dirty-room implementation, but my brain is clean. fuck.

-This repository is released as Public Domain as a reminder not to do the same shit I did.
+I wanted to release this repository as Public Domain but released as BSD 3-clause cuz am afraid of lawyers kek

 ## What it can do